seamapi/docs/docs/api-clients/access-codes/pull-backup-access-code.md

 ### Code Examples

-{% swagger method="post" path="/access_codes/create" baseUrl="https://connect.getseam.com" summary="Pull a Backup Access Code" %}
+{% swagger method="post" path="/access_codes/pull_backup_access_code" baseUrl="https://connect.getseam.com" summary="Pull a Backup Access Code" %}
 {% swagger-description %}
+Pull a backup access code from Seam's backup access code pool for this access code.
+You can only pull backup access codes for `time_bound` codes.
+The pulled backup access code will be removed at the same time as the original access code.
 {% endswagger-description %}

 {% swagger-parameter in="body" name="access_code_id" required="true" %}